 Note that only user interrupts with a priority level of 7 or less can be disabled.
-Trap sources (Level 8-15) cannot be disabled.
+Trap sources (level 8-15) cannot be disabled.

-The DISI instruction provides a convenient way to disable interrupts of Priority Levels 1-6 for a fixed period of time.
+The DISI instruction provides a convenient way to disable interrupts of priority levels 1-6 for a fixed period of time.
 Level 7 interrupt sources are not disabled by the DISI instruction.

-8.0 OSCILLATOR CONFIGURATION
+7.0 OSCILLATOR CONFIGURATION

-This data sheet summarizes the features of this group of PIC24F devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 6.
-"Oscillator" (DS39700) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", "Section 6.
+Oscillator" (DS39700).

-The oscillator system for PIC24FJ128GA010 family devices has the following features:
+The oscillator system for PIC24FJ64GA004 family devices has the following features:

-A total of four external and internal oscillator options as clock sources, providing 11 different clock modes
+- A total of four external and internal oscillator options as clock sources, providing 11 different clock modes - On-chip 4x PLL to boost internal operating frequency on select internal and external oscillator sources

-- On-chip 4x PLL to boost internal operating frequency on select internal and external oscillator sources - Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown
+- Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown

-A simplified diagram of the oscillator system is shown in Figure 8-1.
+A simplified diagram of the oscillator system is shown in Figure 7-1.